nnellans/terraform-guide/README.md

 ### Object Variables
 - This is the 'structural' version of a Map variable
-- It allows you to define a schema (within curly brackets), which can use different variable Types inside the Object (instead of being restricted to the same variable Type when using a Map)
+- It requires you to define a schema (within curly brackets).
+This allows you to use different variable Types for the Values of the Object
   - `type = object( {schema} )`
   - Example: `type = object( { name = string, age = number } )`